Home » Frugal Living Ideas » Passing it Forward: Your Guide to Handling Infant Hand-Me-Down Rules

 This post may contain affiliate links.
 When you use them, you help support this site.
 For more information, please read the Disclosure Policy

 There’s no denying the fact that children are expensive.
-And I am one of those moms that absolutely loves handing my kid stuff over to other moms.
+And I am one of those moms who absolutely loves handing my kid stuff over to other moms.
 I also love receiving them too.
 Saving money is a big deal in our house.

 I am not the only one who feels this way.
 In fact, many families work hard to decrease the expense that comes with having kids.
 One way to save lots of money is by searching out good deals on only the items you need.